Small.

 If KAPOW is the celebration, MINŌ is the contemplation.

 For over a decade, the Kapow family has brought energy, vibrancy, and noise to South Florida.
-It is the energetic older sister—bold, loud, and full of life.
+The energetic older sister.
+Bold, loud, and full of life.

 MINŌ is the younger sister.
 The one who traveled.
 The one who spent years in the quiet corners of Japan, studying the ancient arts, only to return with a different kind of story to tell.